MDR (Managed Detection & Response) vs. EDR (Endpoint Detection & Response)

 • Intrusion detection and prevention: The ability to recognize attempts to breach a business network and take relevant countermeasures is one of the major hallmarks of MDR.
 Cybersecurity specialists use a variety of tools to continuously monitor the network for breach attempts.
 With MDR, network intrusions are detected sooner rather than later, which allows for timelier responses.

-• Threat analytics: MDR does not only involve the mitigation of threats to a network but also the analysis of the nature of the threats.
+• Threat analytics: MDR does not only involve the mitigation of threats to a network, but also the analysis of the nature of the threats.
 During network threat analysis, cybersecurity specialists look for the signature, composition, source, and other features of the network threat.
 Thorough analyses of the threat help the specialists develop suitable countermeasures as well as recognize the threat quicker should there be a recurrence.

 • Round-the-clock live support: With MDR, businesses are assured that their endpoints are monitored and managed 24×7.
-Since a business network can be attacked at any time of the day or night, the vendor of this model ensures that there is always a team of cybersecurity specialists on hand ready to respond to any threat.
+Since a business network can be attacked at any time of the day or night, the vendor this model ensures that there is always a team of cybersecurity specialists on hand ready to respond to any threat.

 • Security upgrades and maintenance: Security systems require regular upgrades and maintenance to ensure that they function at peak capacity.
 When businesses choose MDR, the vendor ensures that the security systems remain up to date and can protect against constantly evolving network threats.